WebOrigami/docs/src/content/language/howTo.md

 ---
-title: How to define common HTML elements for many pages
+title: Define a common HTML template for multiple pages
 ---

 You want all the pages on your site to share common elements: a header, navigation, links to stylesheets, etc.